 The Workforce Development Department also provides Customized Training, which consists of credit or non-credit based courses offered to organizations in the form of workshops, conferences, and seminars.
 These courses are customized to build on the strengths of employees, upgrade skills, improve productivity, and provide professional development for workers at all levels.
-Typical courses include topics relating to leadership skills, communication, diversity training, sales, customer service, health care, public safety, technical training, environmental health and safety, industry quality and trades, and computer software applications.
+Typical courses include topics relating to leadership and supervisory skills, diversity training, customer service, health care, public safety, and energy auditor training.
+We also offer a wide variety of non-credit courses through our online Ed2Go platform.